cboulay/SERF/python/README.md

 #### In a custom Python program

 To access the ORM from within a separate Python program, we have to set the proper environment variable so the module knows where to find the ORM.
+Your script should start with the following (change the directory as needed).

 ```python
 import os